General Zod

-General Zod is a supervillain appearing in American comic books published by DC Comics, commonly known as an adversary of the superhero Superman.
+Dru-Zod, better known as General Zod, is a supervillain appearing in American comic books published by DC Comics, commonly as an adversary of the superhero Superman.
 The character, who first appeared in Adventure Comics #283 (April 1961), was created by Robert Bernstein and initially designed by George Papp.
-As a Kryptonian, he exhibits the same powers and abilities as Superman and is consequently viewed as one of his greatest enemies alongside Lex Luthor, Darkseid and Brainiac.
-He is also well known for his famous catchphrase, “Kneel before Zod!”
+As a Kryptonian, he exhibits the same powers and abilities as Superman and is consequently viewed as one of his greatest enemies alongside Lex Luthor, Darkseid, and Brainiac.
+He is also well known for his catchphrase "Kneel before Zod!"

-Originally depicted as bald and clean-shaven, Zod's look in popular culture was defined by the character's depiction by Terence Stamp in the films Superman (1978) and Superman II (1981).
-Eventually, the character was reintroduced to the DC Multiverse with black hair and a goatee beard.
-A different incarnation of Zod was portrayed by Michael Shannon in the DC Extended Universe films Man of Steel (2013) and The Flash (2023).
+Originally bald and clean-shaven, Zod's look in popular culture was defined by the character's depiction by Terence Stamp in the films Superman (1978) and Superman II (1980).
+Eventually, the character was reintroduced to the DC Multiverse with black hair and a goatee similar to Stamp's portrayal.
+Zod was also portrayed by Michael Shannon in the DC Extended Universe films Man of Steel (2013), Batman v Superman (2016), and The Flash (2023).

 Fictional character biography

 Silver Age

-Dru-Zod is a megalomaniacal Kryptonian, in charge of the military forces on Krypton.
-He knows Jor-El, Superman's father, when Jor-El is an aspiring scientist.
-When the space program is abolished after the destruction of the inhabited moon Wegthor (engineered by renegade scientist Jax-Ur), Zod attempts to take over Krypton using an army of robotic duplicates of himself, all bearing a resemblance to Bizarro.
+Dru-Zod is a megalomaniacal Kryptonian and the leader of Krypton's military forces.
+When Krypton's space program was abolished after Jax-Ur's destruction of the inhabited moon Wegthor, Zod tried to take over Krypton using an army of robotic duplicates of himself, all bearing a resemblance to Bizarro.
 He is sentenced to exile in the Phantom Zone for 40 years for his crimes.
-Zod is eventually released by Superman when his term of imprisonment is up.
-However, he attempts to conquer Earth with the superpowers his Kryptonian body acquires under the yellow sun (the source of Superman's own super-powers).
-With Zod's threat now obvious, Superman is forced to oppose him and ultimately returns him to the Zone.
+In the present, Superman releases Zod after learning that he has already served his sentence, but is forced to return him to the Zone after he attempts to conquer Earth.

-During the remaining years before the Crisis on Infinite Earths, Zod and other Zone inmates such as Jax-Ur, Faora Hu-Ul and others, escape from the Phantom Zone and battle Superman and Supergirl numerous times, always being defeated in the end and returned to the Zone.
+During the remaining years before Crisis on Infinite Earths, Zod and other Zone inmates such as Jax-Ur, Faora, and others, escape from the Phantom Zone and battle Superman and Supergirl numerous times, always being defeated in the end and returned to the Zone.